marsdd/employment-pathways/README.md

 ## Getting Started

 Visualisation [HERE](https://marsdd.github.io/employment-pathways/index.html).
-Select an occupation from the drop down to
+Select an occupation from the drop down to begin building your pathway.

 ### Methodology